17o2/17o2.github.io/_pages/50_skills.md

 ---

-* Mechanical Engineer by training, hardware hacker and maker by heart, with a passion for mechatronic projects.
+* Mechanical Engineer by training, hardware hacker and maker by heart, with a passion for mechatronic projects
-* Advisor and troubleshooter for hardware startups.
+* Advisor and troubleshooter for hardware startups
 * &gt;{{ 'now' | date: "%Y" | minus:2014 }} years of industry experience
-* Available for hire on a freelance basis or for full-time positions.
+* Available for hire on a freelance basis or for full-time positions
-* Based in Berlin, Germany.
+* Based in Berlin, Germany

 ## Mechanical design <i class='fa fa-gears'></i>